New complex houses facilities for both seniors and pre-schoolers

-SINGAPORE - At the newly opened St John's-St Margaret's Village (SJSM Village), which has a nursing home, senior care centre and pre-school, seniors and pre-schoolers get to take part in activities together.
+At the newly opened St John's-St Margaret's Village (SJSM Village), which has a nursing home, senior care centre and pre-school, seniors and pre-schoolers will get to take part in activities together.

 The SJSM Village is a complex comprising St John's-St Margaret's Nursing Home, St Andrew's Senior Care (Dover), Little Seeds Preschool (St John's-St Margaret's), and St John's-St Margaret's Church.